1. What did you most enjoy in your practice of Dentistry?

 Always mature and serious-minded, dentistry has been the center of my world since adolescence, living my childhood dreams of becoming a dentist.
 Treating patients, alleviating their pain and discomfort, and enabling them to live healthier and happier lives, coupled with giving my all in my community to oral health education, provides me with an incredible joy that I cannot imagine finding in any other profession.

-Earning the trust of my patients is particularly rewarding, and I have especially enjoyed working with children and their families, answering their questions and fulfilling their needs.
-I have attended to a vast range of cases, which has enhanced my self-confidence as it helps me feel that I can handle what comes my way.
+Earning the trust of my patients is particularly rewarding, and I have especially enjoyed working with children and their families, answering their questions, and fulfilling their needs.
+I have attended a vast range of cases, which has enhanced my self-confidence as it helps me feel that I can handle what comes my way.
 I have enjoyed putting the fundamentals I learned to practical use, constantly honing my clinical and diagnostic skills.
-In addition to technical competence, I also see the cultivation of patience, a gentle demeanor, hand, and an excellent grasp of pain management as integral elements required for a high level of success in dealing with patients.
+In addition to technical competence, I also see the cultivation of patience, a gentle demeanor, hand, and an excellent grasp of pain management as integral elements required for an elevated level of success in dealing with patients.
 I have enjoyed making sure that each experience is pleasant, demonstrating to my patients that I genuinely care about their wellbeing.
 The dentist is someone that can be trusted and a person that genuinely cares for them.
-My personal experiences in dentistry as a volunteer, in particular, have shown me the need for empathy to empower individuals to care for their oral health.
+My firsthand experiences in dentistry as a volunteer have shown me the need for empathy to empower individuals to care for their oral health.
 I see compassion and empathy as necessary for a successful dentist.

 I completed dental school in our home country, Iraq, at the College of Dentistry in Baghdad, where I excelled and graduated near the top of my class.
 I could not be more passionate about advancing my career in Dentistry since I see it as my destiny.
 I love to think of Dentistry as a science and a profession, and a thoroughgoing commitment to excellence characterizes my outlook.